FineUploader/fine-uploader/readme.md

-THE COMPONENT IS NOT READY YET, PLEASE DO NOT USE.
+THE COMPONENT IS NOT READY YET, DO NOT USE.

 This plugin uses XHR for uploading multiple files with progress-bar in FF3.6+, Safari4+, Chrome and falls back to hidden iframe based upload in other browsers,